-Gadra’s survivors were on one side, with the naga forcing their way inside.
-Meanwhile, beyond them, near the entrance of the cave system, the recently freed prisoners and our surviving soldiers had engaged the naga, splitting the fighting on two fronts.
+Gadra’s survivors were on one side, with the enemy forcing their way inside.
+Meanwhile, beyond them, near the entrance of the cave system, the recently freed prisoners and our surviving soldiers had engaged those enemy forces, splitting the fighting on two fronts.

 It was then that I realized we were in a dry cave.
 I could use fire again.

-I spun up a flaming tornado, igniting the air and sweeping the blaze over the naga as they struggled to fight out of the water.
-Erunak and Gadra mentally warned the others to stay back, and I became the sole fighter against this naga force.
+I spun up a flaming tornado, igniting the air and sweeping the blaze over the Zinji as they struggled to fight out of the water.
+Erisk and Gadra warned the others to stay back, and I became the sole fighter against this enemy force.

 Only for a moment.